code4it-dev/c4it-hugo/content/article/2023/106-unit-tests-without-interfaces/index.md

 We have different other options.

+Honestly speaking, I'm still used to creating interfaces and using them with mocks.

+I find it easy to do, and this approach provides a quick way to create tests and drive the behaviour of the dependencies.

+Also, I recognize that interfaces created for the sole purpose of mocking are quite pointless: we have learned that there are other ways, and we should consider trying out these solutions.

+Still, interfaces are quite handy for two "non-technical" reasons:

+* using interfaces, you can understand in a glimpse what are the operations that you can call in a clean and concise way;
+* interfaces and mocks allow you to easily use TDD: while writing the test cases, you also define what methods you need and the expected behaviour.
+I know you can do that using stubs, but I find it easier with interfaces.

-I know, this is a controversial topic - I'm not saying that you _should_ remove all your interfaces (I think it's a matter of personal taste, somehow!), but with this article, I want to highlight that you _can_ avoid interfaces.
+I know, this is a controversial topic - **I'm not saying that you _should_ remove all your interfaces (I think it's a matter of personal taste, somehow!), but with this article, I want to highlight that you _can_ avoid interfaces.**

 I hope you enjoyed this article!
 Let's keep in touch on [Twitter](https://twitter.com/BelloneDavide) or [LinkedIn](https://www.linkedin.com/in/BelloneDavide/)! 🤜🤛